 - Once you make the changes, click on Apply and OK.

-2] Enable Video Input in Sandbox Windows 10 via Registry Editor
+2] Enable Video Input in Sandbox Windows 11 or 10 via Registry Editor

 - Open Registry Editor (You can simply click Start, type regedit.exe, and press Enter).